dev-ai-kar/clear-path/README.md

 ## Project Goal

 Clear Path is a mobile application designed to streamline the patient prescreening process for eye care camps in underserved communities.
-The app allows healthcare workers to quickly capture patient demographics, basic medical history, and a photo, and then save this information to a central database.
+The app will allow healthcare workers to quickly capture patient demographics, basic medical history, and a photo, and then save this information to a central database.
 This provides a simple, efficient, and offline-capable solution for managing patient data in low-resource settings.

 ## Database Schema